intx82/k230-debian/README.md

 # Troubleshooting

-The board has a built-in serial port available through the USB CDC ASM protocol on the power USB-C port.
+The board has a built-in serial port available through the USB CDC ACM protocol on the power USB-C port.

 To troubleshoot, connect the board with the provided USB cable to a free port